-With COVID-19 leading to unexpected demands, staffing the best has become challenging across all RCM functions.
-Healthcare providers found themselves in a bind juggling whether between furloughs or work from home transitions.
+With COVID-19 leading to unexpected demands, staffing the best has become challenging across all RCM services functions.
+Healthcare providers found themselves in a bind juggling whether between furloughs or work-from-home transitions.
 Remote operations further exacerbate issues resulting from a lack of visibility and tracking.
-Rework volume has also increased significantly, adding pressure on RCM staff to get to their pending and seemingly never-ending task lists.
+Rework volume has also increased significantly, adding pressure on RCM services staff to get to their pending and seemingly never-ending task lists.
 Not to mention, keeping up with newly introduced diagnostic codes for COVID-19 and all its procedures.

 While automating workflows is a great way to streamline the delivery of work and reduce costs, healthcare organizations embarking on their remote working journeys will need to consider important business processes to continue employee productivity.